MicrosoftDocs/learn/learn-pr/github/github-actions-automate-tasks/includes/2b-workflow-components-github-actions.md

 For more information on triggering manual events, check out [Manual events](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#manual-events).

-## Configure workflows to run for webhook events
+## Configuring workflows to run for webhook events

 Lastly, you can configure a workflow to run when specific webhook events occur on GitHub.
 Most webhook events can be triggered from more than one activity for a webhook, so if multiple activities exist for a webhook, you can specify an activity type to trigger the workflow.
 For example, you can run a workflow for the `check_run` event but only for the `rerequested` or `requested_action` activity types.